dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.1.md

 ### On by default

-To facilitate secure website development, HTTPS in ASP.NET Core 2.1 is now enabled by default.
+To facilitate secure website development, HTTPS  is now enabled by default.
 Starting in 2.1, Kestrel listens on `https://localhost:5001` when a local development certificate is present.
 A development certificate is created:

 * As part of the .NET Core SDK first-run experience, when you use the SDK for the first time.
 * Manually using the new `dev-certs` tool.